mbolding/ferroquant/README.md

 ## Usage

 1. **Load and Analyze DICOM Stack**:
    - Run the `analyzeROIsAcrossStackTI.m` script to load a DICOM stack, select ROIs, and plot average intensities.
+See example results below.
    - Example:
      ```matlab
      analyzeROIsAcrossStackTI('path/to/dicom/folder');